 - 1. To determine direct axis reactance (xd) and quadrature axis reactance (xq) of a salient pole alternator. - 2.
 To determine negative and zero sequence reactances of an alternator. - 3.
 To determine sub transient direct axis reactance (xd) and sub transient quadrature axis reactance (xq) of an alternator - 4.
 To determine fault current for L-G, L-L, L-L-G and L-L-L faults at the terminals of an alternator at very low excitation - 5.
 To study the IDMT over current relay and determine the time current characteristics - 6.
 To study percentage differential relay - 7.
 To study Impedance, MHO and Reactance type distance relays - 8.
 To determine location of fault in a cable using cable fault locator - 9.
 To study ferranty effect and voltage distribution in H.V. long transmission line using transmission line model.

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018